Dental Implants — Edison, NJ

 Understanding the Cost of Dental Implants

 During your initial consultation, we’ll walk you through the entire implant process and outline several cost-defining factors, such as how many implants you require and what type of restoration you need to have placed.
-Although dental implants may have a higher up-front cost, they’re actually the most cost-effective tooth-replacement solution available, because they have the potential to last three times as long as traditional restorations.
+Although the cost of dental implants in Edison may be higher upfront, they’re actually the most cost-effective tooth-replacement solution available, because they have the potential to last three times as long as traditional restorations.
 During your appointment, our team will be more than happy to go over how you can use your insurance and financing to make the treatment easily affordable.

 With the help of CT-guided implant surgery, Dr. Shah is able to ensure an exceptional level of precision and confidence for his patients.
 The process is simple – you’ll receive a thorough, three-dimensional digital scan of your teeth, as well as a CT scan that captures every detail of your jaw and head in exhaustive detail, even down to the location of the sinuses and facial nerves.
 This valuable information makes the creation of a surgical guide very simple while virtually eliminating the need for guesswork.
 The result?
 Maximized clinical success and a brand-new, recompleted smile that’s built to last.